 If any of these options are omitted, the default value will either be the first in the list, or an empty value, depending on whether the field in question is required to be set.
-Some of these can be chosen through the ?WebAdmin plugin in the "Ticket System" section (others in the [ticket] section in trac.ini).
+Some of these can be chosen through the ?WebAdmin plugin in the "Ticket System" section (others in the "trac.ini" section).
+The default owner for a ticket will be the component owner, if that is set, or default_owner, if not.